Bakersfield and Kern Electric Railway rolling stock: Cars 5–7

 Cars 5–7 were California Cars, constructed in 1902.
 They were constructed out of wood and rode on Brill 276 trucks (double truck).
 The cars was 35 feet long and had a capacity of 40 people.
 They were constructed by the C. A. Hammond Car Company (although two Railroad Commission evaluations shows W. L. Holman Car Company).
 They were equipped with Eclipse fenders, wood walkover seats, Sterling fare registers, and a rope brake system.

 Cars 8–9

 Cars 8–9 were California Cars, with a capacity of 42 people.
 The exact construction date is unknown, but was between 1902 and 1911 (the dates of the previous and next car orders).
 They were 39 feet 4 inches long.
 They were constructed out of wood and rode on diamond arch bar trucks.
 They were equipped with wooden seats, Sterling fare register, and a rope brake system.

 Records show that the cars were manufactured by Pacific Gas and Electric (PG&E).
 This may seem unusual to many people since the company was (and still is) primarily a power and gas distribution company.
 However, at the time, they also ran a streetcar line in Sacramento.
-They also had shops capable of buildings cars.
+They also had shops capable of building cars.
 The October 1956 edition of the Western Railroader indicates that PG&E made cars for the Bakersfield system, and other California railways.